KamilaNowak/spotify-api-connector/README.md

-# Sporify API Connector
+# Spotify API Connector

-Web application for fetching users info from Spotify.
-User can save the query from API Spotify and watch the data which was saved to database.
+Web application for fetching users info from Spotify API.
+User can save the query  and watch the data which was saved to database.

 ### Installing